simonmichael/hledger_site/src/faq.md

 With older hledger versions, you can approximate it with `-p 'every 12 months from 2020/4` or `-p 'every 365 days from 2020/4/15'`.

-### How can I report inflows and outflows separately ?
+### How do I report inflows and outflows separately ?

 Use two `register` reports with an `amt:` query.
 Eg: